jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 `gotos` should be avoided, we should always use structured recursion whenever possible.
 This is because although explicit is more intuitive, structural recursion allows the programmer to reason with the their code like never before.
-There is also catalogue of useful theorems and properties which we can infer in our functions for free.
-Additionally, as a byproduct of abstracting away the format of traversals, it separates how the function is computed rather than its underlying purpose.
+In addition, there is a catalogue of useful theorems and laws which we can use to improve the functions utilising structural recursion for free.
+Additionally, as a byproduct of abstracting away the recursive patterns, it separates how the function is computed from its underlying purpose.
 This means for programmers, trained in the art of structuring recursion, can concentrate on what the computation is doing rather than how it is done.

-### 3.2 Primitive and General

-There are different types of recursion.

 4 Hiding (explicit) recursion
 -----------------------------

-In Section 3, we have detailed the differences between explicit and structured recursion and explained that whenever there is a choice between structured and explicit recursion, structured recursion should always be used.

-This section, we will give the steps for abstracting away recursive algebraic data types at its type level by using the concept of a fixed point.
+This section will focus on the steps for abstracting away recursive algebraic data types at its type level by using the concept of a fixed point.